qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_attribute_table.rst

 It is possible to add parts of a vector attribute table to the Print Composer
 canvas: Click the |openTable| :sup:`Add attribute table` icon, click and drag with the left mouse button on the Print Composer canvas to place and size the item.
-You can better position and customize its appearance in the :guilabel:`Item Properties` tab.
+You can better position and customize its appearance in the :guilabel:`Item Properties` panel.

-The :guilabel:`Item properties` tab of an attribute table provides the following functionalities (see figure_composer_table_):
+The :guilabel:`Item properties` panel of an attribute table provides the following functionalities (see figure_composer_table_):

 .. _Figure_composer_table:

 .. figure:: /static/user_manual/print_composer/attribute_properties.png
    :align: center

-   Attribute table Item properties Tab
+   Attribute table Item Properties Panel

 Main properties
 ---------------

-The :guilabel:`Main properties` dialog of the attribute table` provides the following functionalities (see figure_composer_table_ppt_):
+The :guilabel:`Main properties` dialog of the attribute table provides the following functionalities (see figure_composer_table_ppt_):

 .. _Figure_composer_table_ppt: